Phil Matson: East Perth

-Aged 33, Matson found his calling when he was appointed as coach of East Perth Football Club in 1918.
-Matson worked on the players' confidence and garnered their respect with a methodical approach to his coaching.
-He was lauded for his ability to outwit opponents and exploit weaknesses.
-Matson's dominant personality helped recruit some excellent players and a dynasty was rapidly built.
-In nine seasons between 1919 and 1927, East Perth won seven premierships and dominated Western Australian football.
+Aged 33, Matson was appointed as the coach of East Perth Football Club in 1918.
+Matson worked on the players' confidence and earned their respect with a methodical approach to his coaching.
+He was praised for his ability to outwit opponents and exploit weaknesses.
+Matson's personality helped recruit some top players.
+In nine seasons between 1919 and 1927, East Perth won seven premierships.
 In total, he played in twelve premiership teams and, in the last ten years of his career, coached teams into nine finals.

 WAFL

-He was an essential part of the state team, as a selector for the successful 1921 Western Australian interstate carnival team, and as the coach of the 1924 and 1927 teams that lost narrowly to Victoria.
-Controversially, he openly criticised Victorian officials in 1924 for encouraging violence against his team.
-This outburst would later come back to haunt him.
+He was an essential part of the state team, as he both selected the successful 1921 Western Australian interstate carnival team and coached the 1924 and 1927 teams that narrowly lost to Victoria.
+In 1924, he openly criticised Victorian officials for encouraging violence against his team.

 Castlemaine (BFL)

-In 1925, Matson accepted an offer to coach the Castlemaine Football Club, in the Victorian goldfields, in the club's first year in the Bendigo Football League competition.
-He was cleared as both player (he played in 2 or 3 games) and as coach to Castlemaine in April 1925.
+In 1925, Matson accepted an offer to coach the Castlemaine Football Club in the club's first year in the Bendigo Football League.
+He was cleared to be both a player (he played in 2 or 3 games) and a coach to Castlemaine in April 1925.

 With Matson's coaching, Castlemaine made the 1925 Grand Final, but lost to South Bendigo by 14 Points: 7.12 (54) to 6.4 (40).

 Richmond (VFL)

-Impressed with his effort in lifting the team into the Grand Final, Richmond officials approached Matson with an offer to succeed Dan Minogue as the Tigers' coach for 1926.
+Impressed with his effort in lifting the Castlemaine into the Grand Final, Richmond officials approached Matson with an offer to succeed Dan Minogue as the Tigers' coach for 1926.
 Matson accepted and relocated to Melbourne.

-However, the Victorian Football League (VFL) refused Matson a permit to take up the job, which incensed both the club and prospective coach.
-It was variously suggested that the VFL officials had not forgotten Matson's outburst two years earlier, or that they disapproved of his "unconventional" lifestyle.
+However, the Victorian Football League (VFL) refused Matson a permit to take up the job, which annoyed both the club and the prospective coach.
+It was suggested that either the VFL officials had not forgotten Matson's criticism of them two years earlier, or that they disapproved of his "unconventional" lifestyle.

 Western Australia

-Matson returned to Perth in time for the football season, and was re-appointed to coach East Perth.
+Matson returned to Perth in time for the football season, and was re-appointed as the coach of East Perth.
 He took them to successive premierships.
-Matson had revenge on the VFL officials by inspiring Western Australia to two "spiteful, vicious, brutal" victories over Victoria in 1926.
+Matson's dispute with VFL officials inspired Western Australia to two "spiteful, vicious, brutal" victories over Victoria in 1926.

 Death

-He died on 13 June 1928, from a fractured skull — an injury he sustained on 11 June 1928 (as the only passenger) in an accident on Hampden Road in Nedlands, when a truck driven by his former team-mate Horrie Bant, careered off the road, crashed through the bush, and collided with a post carrying overhead tram wires.
-Both men were thrown from the vehicle.
-Although injured, Bant survived the crash, and died in 1957.
-Matson struck the post with his head.
+On 11 June 1928, Matson and his former team-mate Horrie Bant careered off the Hampden Road in Nedlands.
+The truck, driven by Bant, crashed through a bush and collided with a post carrying overhead tram wires, resulting in both men being thrown from the vehicle.
+Although injured, Bant survived the crash.
+Matson, however, struck the post with his head and subsequently died on 13 June 1928 from a fractured skull.

-Survived by his former wife, their two sons (Glenn and Cliff), and his de facto wife Catherine Thompson, née Owens, he was buried at Karrakatta Cemetery on 15 June 1928.
+He was survived by his former wife, their two sons (Glenn and Cliff), and his de facto wife, Catherine Thompson, née Owens, and was buried at Karrakatta Cemetery on 15 June 1928.